-This arrangement is ideal for those living on islands where there is little or no availability of local sales centers or installation personnel.”
+this arrangement is ideal for those living on islands where there is little or no availability of local sales centers or installation personnel

-Until recently it has been a challenge for average income Caribbean residents with mobility issues to facilitate the full use of their home with stairs.
+Until recently it has been a challenge for average income Caribbeans with mobility issues to facilitate the full use of a home with stairs.
 The only options were either moving out (with invariable financial and emotional drawbacks), or spending the equivalent sum of a new automobile on a residential elevator (where actually feasible).
 For many of the Caribbean’s mobility-challenged residents who live on fixed incomes or have limited financial resources, neither option was viable.
-Now, the availability of mobility lifts from The Lift Store USA will provide these residents with an alternative affordable remedy so that they can retain a measure of personal dignity and improve their quality of life.
+Now, the availability of mobility lifts from The Lift Store USA will provide these residents with an affordable remedy so that they can retain a measure of personal dignity and improve their quality of life.